syncany/syncany-docs/source/plugins.rst

 """""""""""""""
 The WebDAV plugin uses the `Sardine WebDAV library <https://github.com/lookfirst/sardine>`_.
 Depending on the URL configured during setup, communication is either HTTP or HTTPS.

-If HTTP is used, traffic between the remote server and the local machine is not encrypted -- i.e. in this case, the plugin **does not provide transport security** and WebDAV credentials might by read by an adversary (man-in-the-middle attack).
+If HTTP is used, traffic between the remote server and the local machine is not encrypted -- i.e. in this case, the plugin **does not provide transport security** and WebDAV credentials might be read by an adversary (man-in-the-middle attack).
 However, since Syncany itself takes care of encrypting the files before they are uploaded, the **confidentiality of your data is not at risk**.
 Be aware that this still means that an attacker might get access to your WebDAV account and simply delete all of your files.

 Options for ``config.xml``
 """"""""""""""""""""""""""